 The woman frowned, obviously turning that statement over in her mind, before her icy glare turned near-lethal.
 "You sayin' I'm old?!" she demanded, her voice rising to something a little under a shriek.
 Two powerful looking Devaronians stepped up behind her; before then, they'd been sitting quietly at the other end of the bar, whereas now they had their blasters in their hands.
 Wedge's body tensed in preparation, knowing trouble was brewing, and other patrons started turning from their drinks to watch what was happening.

 As Winter again tried to verbally diffuse the situation, slowly pushing Wedge towards the exit as she did, he let his own gaze survey the bar discreetly for other possible targets.
-There was obviously a person or group of people that Winter needed to escape, people that she considered dangerous and formidable enough that she needed help.
-Wedge knew that Winter wasn't one to ask for help unless it was clearly needed, so he looked around, calculating threats, percentages, possible angles of attack, tactics...
+There was obviously a person or group of people that Winter needed to avoid or escape, people that she considered dangerous and formidable enough that she needed help.
+Wedge knew that Winter wasn't one to ask for help unless it was clearly needed, so he looked around, calculating threats, tactics, possible angles of attack...

 He first spotted, then disregarded, several drunken Sullustans cheetering in a corner.
 An older man and another member off the 'oldest profession', this time a Twi'lek, were huddled together near them, deep in discussion about something, and completely unaware of or ignoring the scene that was beginning to unfold.